wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

       wrenSetSlotDouble(vm, 0, a + b);
     }

-While your foreign method is executed, the VM is completely suspended.
-No other fibers will run until your foreign method returns.
+While your foreign method is executing, the VM is completely suspended.
+No other fibers run until your foreign method returns.
 You should *not* try to resume the VM from within a foreign method by calling `wrenCall()` or `wrenInterpret()`.
 The VM is not re-entrant.

 This covers foreign behavior, but what about foreign *state*?
 For that, we need a foreign *class*...